-Mug Club Guide - What To Consider For Your Brewery - 2021
+Mug Club Guide - 6 Things To Consider For Your Brewery (2023)

 Craft beer is a social community.
 Whether you’re grabbing pints with friends at a local taproom, traveling to a beer festival with your college pals, or even just making new acquaintances during a brewery tour, breweries (and beer!) facilitate social interaction.
 Drinking beer with a stranger is like breaking bread with them.
 We connect over the liquid.

 Finally, in 2022, the craft beer industry saw business return to a "new normal" with folks returning to safely drink and gather in taprooms.